Nuada's carcass processing facilities were revamped in the mid-19th Century. Thu 07 December 2023

 It is believed that originally the halberdiers/stave bearers were given specially marked staves at the start to guard the bailiff while he collected the rents.
 They were only paid at the end of proceedings after producing their stave and it wasn’t always the same person who was given the stave and who ended up handing it in to collect payment!

-Immediately, in the best Rockingham Forest tradition, meat processors began to fight over the extent of their unique skills.
-Melton's pork pie producers claimed extraordinary carcass processing was a Melton skill, not a regional skill.
-That butchers beyond the town had no right to Melton's PGI label.
+In the best Rockingham Forest tradition, meat processors started fighting.
+Melton's pork pie producers claimed extraordinary carcass processing was a Melton Mowbray skill, not a regional skill.
+They said butchers south of the town - meaning Rockingham Forest - had no right to use Melton's PGI label.

 The carcass strippers of Rothwell - and perhaps also Rockingham - must have been rolling on their dakhmas.

-To trim the fat from a long story, on 4th January 2021 the UK government ruled Melton's unique butchery skills had previously extended beyond Melton.
-Therefore, it said, meat processors in the wider region were also entitled to slap Melton's PGI label on their products 12.
+To trim the fat from a long story, in March 2025 the UK government ruled Melton's unique butchery skills had previously extended beyond Melton.
+Therefore, it ruled, meat processors as far south as Northampton were also entitled to slap Melton's PGI label on their products 15.

-Melton's PGI dispute reminds us that sticking a label on something - or somebody - doesn't turn the something or the somebody into what the label claims it is.
+Melton's PGI dispute reminds us that merely sticking a label on something - or on somebody - doesn't turn the something - or the somebody - into what the label claims it is.

 From The family memoirs of the Rev. William Stukeley, M.D., William Stukeley, published 1882, in an entry allegedly dated 26 June 1736, p170: